sjbennett123/polarlarp/content/past_writeups/202210/passing_through_the_mists/_index.md

 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 2
-description: "Passing through the mists."
+description: "The adventurers pass through the crystal barrier and meet with a Kingdom Knight of Avalon. "
 day: friday
 Layout: module
 ---

-The adventurers pass through the crystal barrier and meet with a Kingdom Knight of Avalon.